dankuck/vue-easeljs/README.md

 # Filters attribute

-Filters post-process a visual element's pixels, applying adjustments according to some algorithm.
+Filters process a visual element's pixels, applying adjustments according to some algorithm after the element is drawn.

 The `filters` attribute is an array of arrays.
 Each filter array consists of the name of the filter followed by any necessary attributes.

+Several filters can be applied to the same element.

+Supplying filters forces [cache](#cache-attribute) to be true.

 ## Available filters